-The Stiltz has nine high-quality wooden chalets and two villas, all standing high on stilts above the riverbed, and some, though not all, with sea views.
+The Stiltz has nine high-quality wooden chalets and two villas, all standing high on stilts above the riverbed, and four with sea views.
 Clean and comfortable, they have thatched roofs and small balconies overlooking the riverbed.
 Inside, fresh flowers and brightly coloured curtains, bedspreads and cushions brighten up the wooden walls, and slightly quirky fittings add an unconventional touch.
 (The hand behind The Stiltz was the same as that behind Swakopmund's renowned restaurant, The Tug – which displays similar quirks of design.)

 The Stiltz doesn't feel like a town lodge, especially if you stay in one of the far rooms, from which you can hear only the waves and the wind.
 Although you can see the main Swakopmund–Walvis Bay road in the distance, it cannot be heard over the waves – and the birds are a far greater attraction.

 As you'd expect from somewhere on the edge of town, the surrounding area isn't lit at night.
 We've never viewed this as a problem – in fact we think it's quite nice! – but it does mean that most people would probably drive the relatively short distance to a restaurant in town, rather than walk.

 Our viewThe Stiltz is very different to other lodges in Swakopmund, with a quiet, slightly out-of-town location that makes it an attraction in its own right – although it is only a few minutes' walk or drive from the town centre.

 Accessible by: Self-drive or Fly-and-Transfer